HOW WE PROCESS OUR WHEAT

 Commercial millers separate the bran and germ from the endosperm.
 The United States Food and Drug Administration (FDA) has different requirements for whole wheat, 100% whole wheat, whole grain, and 100% whole grain.

-The bran and germ go to the health industry as you can buy a jar of bran or a jar of germ.
+The bran and germ go to the health industry as you can buy a jar of bran, or a jar of germ, at a vitamin shop or specialty health food store.

 Middlings are a by-product of the bran and goes to the livestock industry.